AlenaTih/Coffee-Shop-Ordering-App/README.md

 - Alena Tikhomirova

+## Contribution

+If you have ideas to enhance this project or encounter any issues, feel free to contribute by opening an issue or submitting a pull request.

+## Contact
+For inquiries or feedback, please contact me at alyonatihomirova9@gmail.com.

 ## Acknowledgments

 This is a solo project I built in [Scrimba's](https://scrimba.com/) Frontend Development course.
 Scrimba is awesome!